vtphan/rcviz/README.md

 > def factorial(n):

 2. Render the recursion with
-> callgraph.render("outfile.png")
+> callgraph.render()

-The output file type is derived from the file name.
-Supported types include .dot (graphviz dot file), .png (png image), .svg (vector graphic)
+The output file is "out.svg".

 ## Example: Quick sort